tteck/Proxmox/README.md

 ⚙️ **Determine the location of your adapter**

-Run in the Zigbee2MQTT console
+Run from the LXC console
 ```yaml
 ls -l /dev/serial/by-id
 ```
 Example Output: ```lrwxrwxrwx 1 root root 13 Jun 19 17:30 usb-1a86_USB_Serial-if00-port0 -> ../../ttyUSB0```

-⚠️ **Before you can start Zigbee2MQTT you need to edit the [configuration.yaml](https://www.zigbee2mqtt.io/guide/configuration/)**
+⚠️ **Before you can start Zigbee2MQTT you need to edit the [configuration.yaml](https://www.zigbee2mqtt.io/guide/configuration/), Run from the LXC console**
 ```yaml
 nano /opt/zigbee2mqtt/data/configuration.yaml
 ```

+Save and exit the editor with “Ctrl+O”, “Enter” and “Ctrl+X”

 Example:
 ```yaml